Buyer's Guide

 Initial costs can include:

-• Earnest money deposit – normally 1% of the sale price of the house which is deposited with the Title company that will do the closing
+• Earnest money deposit – usually 1% of the sale price of the house, which is deposited with the Title company that will do the closing

-• Option fee – anywhere from $100-$200 or more depending on the price of the home
+• Option fee – anywhere from $100 to $500 or more, depending on the price of the home

-• Home inspections – approximately $350-$500 or more depending on the size of the home
+• Home inspections – approximately $400-$600 or more, depending on the size of the home

 Closing costs can include: